What do you want to learn?

 If your storage solution isn’t working for you, but your business is growing, it would be a great time to upgrade storage to something that works better for your business.
 Do this before big sales come in so you can optimize efficiency as fast as possible.

 4. Perform inventory checks often

 Inventory checks are a way of making sure you have just enough inventory on hand.
 This includes inventory reconciliation on a scheduled basis (daily, weekly, monthly, etc.).
 This helps you stay up to date with inventory accounting, and minimizes theft and damage as you’ll be better able to track where your products are.

 Don’t know how to get started?
 ShipBob can help

 At ShipBob, we pride ourselves on being the best 3PL for ecommerce merchants.
-With our integrations with major ecommerce platforms, best-in-class technology, fulfillment centers across the country, and our inventory and order fulfillment services, your inventory is in good hands.
+With our integrations with major ecommerce platforms, best-in-class technology, fulfillment centers across the globe, and our inventory and order fulfillment services, your inventory is in good hands.

 ShipBob gives you the tools you need for inventory control, order management, and global expansion.
 To save on overall inventory storage costs, partner with the ShipBob team.
 Request a quote by clicking the button below.